reapp/reapp-ui/docs/components/typeahead.md

-# typeahead
+## Typeahead

-> A typeahead/autocomplete component for reapp-ui
+A type-ahead/autocomplete component for reapp-ui

-## Usage
+### Usage

-For a typeahead input:
+For a Typeahead input:

 ```javascript
 import { React, Reapp, Typeahead } from 'reapp-kit';